Majroch/ev3dev-compile/README.md

 # ev3dev-compile
-Script that allows you with ease compilling programs for EV3DEV in C++
+Script that allows you with ease compile programs for EV3DEV in C++

 Author: Majroch - Jakub Majrowski